Battery Second Use for Plug-In Electric Vehicles

 For more information, see the summary of analysis findings.

-Tests at both UCSD and NREL are ongoing.
-As testing continues, researchers will assess the real-world performance and degradation characteristics of used batteries to learn more about optimizing deployment strategies.
-It is planned that findings from these tests will be reported in the fall of 2015.
+Research at both UCSD and NREL is ongoing.
+As evaluation continues, researchers will assess the real-world performance and degradation characteristics of used batteries to learn more about optimizing deployment strategies.

 Conclusions and Recommendations

 The collective findings of this project to date illustrate the possibility of B2U strategies becoming an important part of both the automotive and electricity industries.
 While NREL's analysis does not suggest that B2U will significantly reduce the upfront cost of PEVs, it does show that B2U can eliminate end-of-service costs for the automotive battery owner and provide low- to zero-emission peaking services to electric utilities reducing cost, use of fossil fuels, and greenhouse gas emissions.
 Thus, the overall benefit to society may be quite large.